cnnrrss/ten-x-coder/frameworks/aws/Kinesis.md

 - Server-side encryption is always enabled on Kinesis Video Streams
 - Server-side encryption using KMS or CMK allows encrypting data at rest in Vid streams

+#### Kinseis Video Streams API
+- Producer API:
+    - `PutMedia` to write media data to a video stream
+    - A fragment is a self-contained sequence of frames.
+- Consumer API:
+    - `GetMedia`, `GetMediaFromFragmentList`, `ListFragments`

 ### Kinesis Connector Library